onyx-and-iris/voicemeeter-api-ruby/README.md

 `gem "voicemeeter_api_ruby", :git => "git://github.com/onyx-and-iris/voicemeeter-api-ruby"`

-## Use
+## `Use`
-Simplest use case, pass a block, for example:
+Simplest use case, request a Kind from remote, then pass a block to run:
 ```ruby
 require 'voicemeeter'
 vmr = Voicemeeter.remote("banana")